 Psalm 46 closes with verse 11, "The LORD of hosts is with us; the God of Jacob is our refuge."

-We read earlier the name given to Jesus at His birth.
+We read earlier the name Joseph gave to Jesus at His birth.
 It was "Immanuel."
-It's translated, "God with us."
+And the word is translated, "God with us."
 Here in verse 11 the psalmist reaches the end of His praise, and he shouts out his exclamation, "the LORD of hosts is with us" - or in essence, "Immanuel."